 Search Engine Optimization (SEO)

 Search Engine Optimization or SEO isn't about quick fixes, to rank on Google.
 A good SEO strategy takes time and requires refinement over weeks, months, and even years.
 Pick a primary keyword to focus on for each landing page.
 Place that keyword in your header and subheader and within the body content, page URL, and image alt text.

-Tools such as ahrefs or moz are great for doing this keyword research, but here are the SEO basics for manufacturers if you're new to the game.
+Tools such as Ahrefs or Moz are great for doing this keyword research, but click here for some SEO basics for manufacturers if you're new to the game.